Ujjwal-code-py/ML-Projects/Diabetes prediction/Readme.md

 Features:

-Diabetes Risk Prediction using a classification model (90%+ accuracy).
+Diabetes Risk Prediction using a Regression model (90%+ accuracy).

 Health Profiling with K-Means clustering based on user health features.